jphmrst/PLC/src/plfa/logic/NatData.lagda.md

 (** TERSE: As for numbers, some proofs about list functions need only
     simplification... *)

-Theorem nil_app : forall l:NatList,
+Theorem nil_app : forall l:natlist,
   [] ++ l = l.
 Proof. reflexivity.
 Qed.